hipache/hipache/README.md

 requests for *.thing.example.tld, you will have to setup a wildcard for *.example.tld.
 It means that you cannot (yet) send requests for *.thing.example.tld and *.stuff.example.tld to different backends.

+This behavior can be modified to try to match the wildcards against all but the last labels of the requested virtual host by changing the greedyWildcard config option to false.
+After doing this, if you request some.thing.example.tld, Hipache will look for *.thing.example.tld, but not for *.example.tld.

 ### Active Health-Check